 - If yes, file the electronic return as soon as possible.
 If you fail to do so, you may be subject to a failure to file penalty.

-- If no, respond to the CP254 notice explaining why you aren’t required to file electronically.
+- If no, respond to the CP254 notice explaining why you are not required to file electronically.

 Answers to Common Questions